chriscorbell/andromeda-ng/README.md

-# Andromeda
+# andromeda-ng

-Single-page mockup for a classic 90s anime livestream with schedule and chat.
+Single-page web app for a video livestream with schedule and chat.

 ## Stack